space-wizards/docs/src/en/space-station-14/core-design/antagonists.md

 ## Minor

 - Typically prevented from mass sabotage or murder through mechanics or objectives.
-Usually completing self-serving short term goals using their limited tools/abilities.
+Usually completing self-serving short-term goals using their limited tools/abilities.
 May join up with major antags if their goals align.

 ## Neutral